Merchant Card Processing Companies: Choosing the Right MSP

 A Merchant Service Provider (MSP) supplies payment accounts that allow businesses to accept debit, credit, and check payments.
 If your company doesn’t accept card or check payments, it could be missing out on significant revenue.
 But before you open an account, it pays to evaluate an MSP using the following criteria: business legitimacy, business history, processing fees, customer support, and account options.
 When companies evaluate MSPs using these criteria, they can feel confident that an MSP will meet their needs.

 Before doing business, merchant card processing companies must be sponsored by a bank (a.k.a. acquiring bank) to a credit card company.
 If accepted by a bank for sponsorship, and then approved by a credit card company, they can open for business.
-However, due to the rigorous standards for bank sponsorship and card company approval, some would-be MSPs are declined.
-Of those that are declined, some choose to operate illegitimately.
+Nevertheless, the rigorous standards for bank sponsorship and card company approval lead to the declination of some potential MSPs.
+Among those that face rejection, some opt to operate illegitimately.

-MSPs are required to be sponsored by a bank that has a physical location, and to list the bank’s name on the homepage of their website.
+MSPs must have sponsorship from a bank with a physical location and are obliged to display the bank’s name on their website’s homepage.
 If an MSP does not list a bank, or the bank it lists does not have a physical location, or is not familiar with the MSP, choose a different MSP.
 Most MSPs list the name of their acquiring bank at the bottom of their homepage.

 The history of merchant card processing companies reveals the type of businesses they typically service, such as small businesses, or large ones.
 Choosing an MSP that has experience with small businesses could be financially beneficial if you run a small business.
 The same applies to MSPs that have experience with large businesses.

 In addition to the MSP you choose, how much you pay in processing fees (a.k.a. transaction fees) also depends on the type of merchant account you have.
-Fee structures change frequently, which often can make industry averages obsolete by the time they are calculated.
+Fee structures, however, change frequently, often rendering industry averages obsolete by the time they are calculated.
 To assess current fee structures, visiting an up-to-date MSP review site is a good option.

 Because a technical problem with a merchant account could result in lost revenue, it is important to choose an MSP that offers elite customer service options, particularly: 24/7 live telephone assistance, 24/7 live chat, and 24/7 email response.